sparanoid/corner-bracket-lover/README.txt

 2. Option page

 == Changelog ==

+= 1.2.6 =
+* Compatibility check for 4.5, nothing new, just bump version to tell everyone this plugin still works.

 = 1.2.5 =
 * Compatibility check for 4.4, nothing new, just bump version to tell everyone this plugin still works.